-FRED (A Framework for Reconstructing Epidemiological Dynamics) is an open source modeling system developed by the University of Pittsburgh Public Health Dynamics Laboratory in collaboration with the Pittsburgh Supercomputing Center and the School of Computer Science at Carnegie Mellon University.
+FRED (A Framework for Reconstructing Epidemiological Dynamics) is an agent-based modeling system developed by the Pitt Public Health Dynamics Laboratory.

 FRED produces a lot of analyzable data that is then used for visualizations.
-This web interface provides those visualizations in an interactive way in the hopes of making large-scale agent-based epidemic models more useful to the policy-making community, the research community, and as a teaching tool for students in public health.
+This web interface provides those visualizations in an interactive way in the hopes of making large-scale agent-based models more useful to the policy-making community, the research community, and as a teaching tool for students in public health.

-Support for this work is provided by the National Institute of General Medical Sciences under MIDAS grant 1U54GM088491-01 and by the Vaccine Modeling Initiative, funded by the Bill and Melinda Gates Foundation, and by the Robert Wood Johnson Foundation.
+Support for this work is provided by the National Institute of General Medical Sciences under MIDAS grant 1U54GM088491-01, by the Vaccine Modeling Initiative funded by the Bill and Melinda Gates Foundation, and by the Robert Wood Johnson Foundation.